scriptrdotio/howto/decision_tables/create_decision_table.md

 ## Create a decision table

-To create a decision table, click on the arrow near +New Script on the bottom left corner of the script, then select **Decision Tables**.
-Decision table are automatically turned into an API as any other script and thus, they can be invoked by remote clients using any of the protocols that are supported by scriptr.
+To create a decision table, click on the arrow near **+New Script** on the bottom left corner of the script, then select **Simple Decision Table**.
+Decision tables are automatically turned into an API as any other script and thus, they can be invoked by remote clients using any of the protocols that are supported by scriptr.

 ![New Decision Table](./images/create_decision_table.png)